rjungemann/elaios/README.md

 It can be used over TCP, HTTP, STOMP, and other transports, and can be used with threaded-, evented-, or fiber-based code.

-Furthermore, it is thread-safe, has a very simple API, and well-tested.
+Furthermore, it is thread-safe, has a very simple API, and is well-tested.

 ## Installation